Skip to content

 Edible Qualities

-Pepino is a perennial vegetable plant that is typically grown for its edible qualities.
+Pepino is a perennial vegetable plant that is commonly grown for its edible qualities.
 It produces buttery yellow oval fruit with purple stripes which are typically harvested when mature.
 The fruits have a sweet taste and a fleshy texture.

 The fruit are most often used in the following ways: